-Each proficiency test will be treated as a laboratory case and as such, will have an associated RFLE and assigned a unique laboratory number.
+Proficiency tests will have an associated RFLE and will be assigned a unique laboratory number.
 Samples will be stored in an appropriate manner pending analysis.

-Proficiency tests will be assigned to individuals in the DNA section by the section supervisor.
+Proficiency tests will be assigned to individuals in casework DNA sections by the section supervisor.
 Proficiency tests will be assigned to individuals in the CODIS laboratory by either the section supervisor or the CODIS manager.
-Proficiency tests will be assigned to others designated only for outsourced case technical review by the DNA Technical Leader.
+Proficiency tests will be assigned to others who perform only ownership and/or technical review by the DNA Technical Leader.